QubesOS/qubes-core-admin/doc/qubes-features.rst

 described above.
 Be aware that assigning the number `0` (which is considered false in Python) will result in string `'0'`, which is considered true.

-:py:class:`qubes.vm.Features` inherits from :py:class:`dict`, so provide all the standard functions to get, list and set values.
+:py:class:`qubes.features.Features` inherits from :py:class:`dict`, so provide
+all the standard functions to get, list and set values.
 Additionally provide helper functions to check if given feature is set on the VM and default to the value on the VM's template or netvm.
 This is useful for features which nature is inherited from other VMs, like "is package X is installed" or "is VM behind a VPN".

 Example usage of features in extension: